 Represented IBM at technical conferences presenting on technologies of interest.

 Part of HP Cloud Team working on OpenStack upstream.
 Focus areas include Nova Compute, the Upgrade story in OpenStack, the upstream QA toolchain, the OpenStack API, and overall interoperability between OpenStack implementations.

-Created plugin interface to Devstack to make it easy for projects to plugin into the Devstack interface for building custom development and test environments.
-Devstack plugins by OpenStack project teams now nearing 100.
+Created plugin interface to DevStack (project to quickly setup development environments for OpenStack) to make it easy for projects to plugin into the DevStack interface for building custom development and test environments.
+DevStack plugins by OpenStack project teams now nearing 100.

-Maintained the Grenade upgrade testing toolkit which ensures basic upgrade hygene in core infrastructure projects.
+Maintained the Grenade upgrade testing toolkit, which ensures basic upgrade hygiene in core infrastructure projects (identity, networking, block-storage, image management, and compute/vm services).
 Created a multinode model for running Grenade that allows testing mixed versions of software to simulate a rolling upgrade.
 Built a plugin interface to allow a wider range of projects to use this infrastructure for upgrade testing.
 Been one of the strongest advocates for the upgrade story in OpenStack.